htcondor/htcondor-restd/README.md

 `jobs` and `history` behave exactly the same, except `jobs` queries jobs in the queue, and `history` queries jobs that have left the queue.

-    GET /v1/jobs{/clusterid}{/procid}{/attribute}{?projection,constraint}
+    GET /v1/jobs{/clusterid}{?projection,constraint}
-    GET /v1/history{/clusterid}{/procid}{/attribute}{?projection,constraint}
+    GET /v1/history{/clusterid}{?projection,constraint}

-If `clusterid`, `procid`, and `attribute` are specified, then it returns the value of that attribute.
-Otherwise it returns an array of one or more objects of the form:
+Returns a list of job objects.
+A job object looks like

     {
       "jobid": "123.45",
-      "classad": { (json-encoded classad object) }
+      "classad": { <classad> }
     }

-If `clusterid` and `procid` are specified, then the array will contain a single job.
-If only `clusterid` is specified, then the array will contain all jobs within that cluster.
-If none of these are specified, the array will contain all jobs in the queue.
+Returns an empty list if no jobs match.

+`clusterid` limits the results to jobs with the given cluster ID.

-`projection` is one or more comma-separated attributes; if specified, only those attributes, plus `clusterid` and `procid` will be in the `classad` object of each job.  `projection` is ignored if `attribute` is specified.
+`projection` is one or more comma-separated attributes; if specified, only those attributes will be in the `classad` object of each job.

 `constraint` is a classad expression restricting which jobs to include in the result.
-The constraint is always applied, even if `clusterid` and `procid` are specified.

-Returns 404 if no matching jobs are found.
-This includes zero jobs matching the constraint.
+    GET /v1/jobs/clusterid/procid{?projection}
+    GET /v1/history/clusterid/procid{?projection}

+Returns a single job object with cluster ID given by `clusterid` and the proc ID given by `procid`.
+Raises `404` if no such job exists.

+`projection` is one or more comma-separated attributes; if specified, only those attributes will be in the `classad` object of the job.

+    GET /v1/jobs/clusterid/procid/attribute
+    GET /v1/history/clusterid/procid/attribute

+Returns a single attribute of a job with cluster ID given by `clusterid`, proc ID given by `procid`, and attribute name given by `attribute`.

+Raises `404` if no such job exists, or if the attribute is undefined.

 ### config